nobleach/evented-queue/README.md

 ## Events fired when enqueing and dequeueing items

 Here's where the fun begins.
 Perhaps you want to fire an event every time an item is added to the queue.
-Simply attach an event listner to the EventedQueue's "itemenqueued" event:
+Simply attach an event listner to the EventedQueue's "itemenqueued" event

     myEventedQueue.addEventListener('itemenqueued', function () { ... }, false);

 Currently no additional information is returned.